HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/QoLEAD/README.md

 ### Text Embeddings with Hugging Face models
 At the time of writing (nov 2024), 213 text embeddings models for English are available on the Massive Text Embedding Benchmark [MTEB](https://huggingface.co/spaces/mteb/leaderboard).
 See also [2023 paper on MTEB](https://aclanthology.org/2023.eacl-main.148.pdf).
 Also [Models trained on Dutch vocabulary](https://huggingface.co/GroNLP/gpt2-small-dutch-embeddings) are available.

-The **bge-large-en-v1.5** model is the 44th  on MTEB leaderboard with max tokens equalling 512 tokens when "truncation": is set "True"  (Model Size: 335 Million Parameters; Memory Usage: 1.25 GB, fp32).
+The **"Alibaba-NLP/gte-large-en-v1.5"** model is the 18th  on MTEB leaderboard.
+Key characteristics are:

+* Language: English
+* Model Size: 434
+* Max Sequence Length: 8192
+* Dimension: 1024

+These numbers indicate that the model can handle long pieces of text (up to 8192 tokens) and produces embeddings with 1024 dimensions.
+This makes it perfect for tasks like text retrieval, question answering, and more. </br> </br>
+The gte-large-en-v1.5 model, developed by the Institute for Intelligent Computing, Alibaba Group, is a powerful tool for natural language processing tasks.
+It’s a type of Text Embeddings model, which means it’s great at understanding the meaning of text.

-To use, you should have the [sentence_transformers](https://api.python.langchain.com/en/latest/embeddings/langchain_community.embeddings.huggingface.HuggingFaceBgeEmbeddings.html#langchain-community-embeddings-huggingface-huggingfacebgeembeddings.) python package installed.
+To use it locally, the [sentence_transformers](https://api.python.langchain.com/en/latest/embeddings/langchain_community.embeddings.huggingface.HuggingFaceBgeEmbeddings.html#langchain-community-embeddings-huggingface-huggingfacebgeembeddings.) python package needs to be installed.

 ```python